Globalization is at a crossroads of four possible trajectories. Image: Unsplash/CHUTTERSNAP

 However, alongside this, major economies are predicted to align on the taxation and governance of digital services.
 This will lead to a surge in technology-enabled work and cooperation, offsetting some of the impact of physical fragmentation.

-How is the World Economic Forum fostering an inclusive and sustainable digital economy
+How is the World Economic Forum fostering a sustainable and inclusive digital economy?

 Despite booming demand for highly skilled workers, their cross-border movement could face restrictions depending on where they are based, creating a two-speed labour market.
 The energy transition would likely suffer as protectionist measures limit access to natural resources and raw materials.